CTI Proposal Process

 The CTI program has two calls for proposals each year.
 The next scheduled call will close on April 23, 2018.

 All Johns Hopkins researchers and clinicians whose work meets these criteria are invited to apply to collaborate with CTI.
 The first step is submitting a two- to three-page, non-confidential pre-proposal, providing an overview of the target, mechanism (including evidence for disease linkage), and the proposed therapeutic drug.
 At a high level, the pre-proposal should explain how the therapeutic hypothesis could be tested in the clinic.
 Pre-proposals should be submitted to CTI by JHTV.

 The Johns Hopkins University and Pfizer CTI Joint Steering Committee will review all submitted proposals.
 For selected projects, a team of scientists from CTI and Johns Hopkins investigators will work together to submit a more detailed proposal, including a project plan to advance the research.
-Pre-proposal responses for fall 2017 submissions will be sent in early 2018.
+Pre-proposal responses for spring 2018 submissions will be sent in early 2018.

 Therapeutic Areas of Interest

 - Oncology: immuno-oncology; epigenetics targets; novel, tumor-specific, cell-surface antigens; and targets identified by unique insights in tumor biology

 - Inflammation and immune disorders: Crohn’s disease and colitis, gastrointestinal disorders, and rheumatoid arthritis

 - Cardiovascular and metabolic diseases: non-alcoholic fatty liver disease, non-alcoholic steatohepatitis and heart failure

 - Rare monogenic genetic diseases: hematologic, neuromuscular, pulmonary and inherited metabolic/endocrine diseases

 - As a general rule, CTI does not accept research proposals in the following areas: radiotherapy and vaccines.